India remains steadfast partner in global efforts to combat Covid: PM Modi | Politics

 ''Together, we must work closely in our fight against the global pandemic,'' he said on Twitter.

 Responding to Skerrit, Modi said, ''Thank you @SkerritR for your kind words.
 Agree with you that we must work together in our collective fight against the pandemic.''
-Mongolian President Ukhnaagiin Khürelsükh congratulated Prime Minister Modi and the Indian people for achieving the vaccination landmark, saying Mongolia is proud of its strategic partner India.
+Mongolian President Ukhnaagiin Khurelsukh congratulated Modi and the Indian people for achieving the vaccination landmark, saying Mongolia is proud of its strategic partner India.

 ''Thank you President @UKhurelsukh for the thoughtful wishes on #VaccineCentury.
 We are committed to intensifying 'Strategic Partnership' with Mongolia,'' Modi said.